 Implementation of the German Corporate Governance Code

-“The Management Board and Supervisory Board of METRO AG hereby declare that the recommendations of the Government Commission on the German Corporate Governance Code published by the Federal Ministry of Justice in the official section of the Federal Gazette in its version of 13 May 2013 and 24 June 2014 have been complied with, with one exception during the last twelve months and, in particular, since the issue of the last declaration of compliance in December 2014:
+“The Management Board and Supervisory Board of METRO AG hereby declare that the recommendations of the Government Commission on the German Corporate Governance Code published by the Federal Ministry of Justice in the official section of the Federal Gazette in its version of 5 May 2015 have been complied with without exception since the last declaration of compliance was issued in September 2015.

-The Management Board and Supervisory Board intend to comply with the recommendations of the Government Commission in its version of 5 May 2015 without exception in the future.”
+The Management Board and Supervisory Board intend to comply with the recommendations of the Government Commission in its version of 5 May 2015 with the following exceptions in the future:

 This and the declarations pursuant to § 161 of the German Stock Corporation Act (AktG) made over the last five years are permanently available to METRO AG shareholders on the website www.metrogroup.de.

 In addition to recommendations, the German Corporate Governance Code contains suggestions that listed companies can – but do not have to – address.
 METRO AG follows the vast majority of these suggestions.
 In financial year 2015/16, there was only one suggestion that the company did not fully implement:

 Subsection 2.3.3 of the German Corporate Governance Code calls for enabling shareholders to follow the Annual General Meeting via modern communication media such as the internet.
 As in previous years, METRO AG only broadcast the speech by the Chairman of the Management Board in financial year 2015/16.
 This practice will be continued.

 Division of duties and areas of responsibility between the Management Board and the Supervisory Board

 The clear division between corporate management and corporate supervision is a key element of corporate governance for German stock corporations.
 Duties and areas of responsibility are clearly divided between the Management Board and the Supervisory Board.